-- 14. (1) No person who is or was concerned in the performance of any function in terms of this Act, may disclose any information which he or she obtained in the performance of such a function except? - (a) to any other person who of necessity requires it for the performance of his or her functions in terms of this Act: - (b) if he or she is a person who of necessity supplies it in the performance of his or her functions in terms of this Act: - (c) such information which is required in terms of any law or as evidence in any court of law; or - (d) to any competent authority which requires it for the institution, or an investigation with a view to the institution, of any criminal prosecution. - (2) No employee of a service provider may disclose any information which he or she obtained in the course of his or her employment and which is connected with the performance of any function in terms of this Act, whether that employee is involved in the performance of that function or not, except for the purposes mentioned in subsection (1)(a) to (d).
+- 14. (1) No person who is or was concerned in the performance of any function in terms of this Act, may disclose any information which he or she obtained in the performance of such a function except- - (a) to any other person who of necessity requires it for the performance of his or her functions in terms of this Act;

+- (b) if he or she is a person who of necessity supplies it in the performance of his or her functions in terms of this Act; - (c) information which is required in terms of any law or as evidence in any court - (d) to any competent authority which requires it for the institution, or an 25 investigation with a view to the institution, of any criminal prosecution. - (2) No employee of a service provider may disclose any information which he or she obtained in the course of his or her employment and which is connected with the performance of any function in terms of this Act, whether that employee is involved in the performance of that function or not, except for the purposes mentioned in subsec- 30 tion (1).